NSTA1/TrustPlan/Schedule.md

 - Liquidate the Portfolio except as required by law
 - Distribute capital to beneficiaries
 - Replace assets for short‑term performance reasons
-- Deviate from the SDG20 structure without cause under Section 6 or the Dividend‑Growth Integrity Clause
+- Deviate from the SDG structure without cause under Section 6 or the Dividend‑Growth Integrity Clause
 - Follow beneficiary instructions regarding investment decisions

 ---

 ## 8. Purpose of the Schedule

-This Schedule is intended to preserve the integrity of the SDG20 investment strategy across generations, ensuring that beneficiaries receive sustainable income while the capital base continues to grow over time.
+This Schedule is intended to preserve the integrity of the SDG investment strategy across generations, ensuring that beneficiaries receive sustainable income while the capital base continues to grow over time.

 ---

-# SDG20 Dividend‑Growth Integrity Clause
+# Dividend‑Growth Integrity Clause
 ### (Trustee Replacement Protocol)

 ### 1. Purpose